Fred Kuchler

 Briefly

-Fred Kuchler is an economist in the Diet, Safety, and Health Economics Branch in the Food Economics Division.
+Fred Kuchler is an economist in the Diet, Safety, and Health Economics Branch in the Food Economics Division of USDA’s Economic Research Service.
 His current work examines the economics of food safety and the economics of information, including food labeling.
-Previous work has focused on dietary exposure to agricultural pesticides, agricultural asset values, and impacts of biotechnology.
+Previous work has focused on dietary exposure to agricultural pesticides, also on agricultural asset values, and the impacts of biotechnology.

 Education

-Fred holds a Ph.D. in Economics from Virginia Polytechnic Institute and State University.
+Fred holds a Ph.D. in economics from Virginia Tech.

 Selected Publications